-- POE (Evaluations of outcomes): decision making requires evaluations of future outcomes; - POM (Mathematical induction): the principle of mathematical induction is used; - P1 (Complete comparability): payoffs are perfectly comparable; - P2 (Forget the bygones): the past is ignored and the future is only taken into account.
+P0E (Evaluations of outcomes): decision making requires evaluations of future outcomes;

+POM (Mathematical induction): the principle of mathematical induction is used;

+P1 (Complete comparability): payoffs are perfectly comparable;

+P2 (Forget the bygones): the past is ignored and the future is only taken into account.

 Postulate P0E is basic for decision making in that it values the available options.
-In the centipede game G_2 of Fig.1, player 1 compares between choices d and c, but for choice c, he values the consequence from choice c, which requires him to think hypothetically about player 2's choice at x_2 .3 In general, he values each future outcome and then comes back to the present decision making.4 P0E alone does not distinguish between near and far futures, and O1 states that when the future is far from now, P0E includes a serious difficulty.
-In Section 6.
-We introduce the concept of the reversed causality degree based on P0E to evaluate the predicted outcomes from our CIB theory.
+In the game G_2 of Fig.1, player 1 compares between choices d and c, but for choice c, he values the consequence from choice c, which requires him to think hypothetically about player 2's choice at x_2 .
+In general, he values each future outcome and then comes back to the present decision making, which allows the possibility to value only near futures.4 But if P0E is unlimited, it would lead to the difficulty mentioned in O1; this difficulty is included in the BI outcome d^n .